SkidMarc25/yumepokeredX/README.md

 - Several Gym leader teams were slightly modified (but trying to keep their theme intact!).
 - New trainers to fight in new and existing areas.
 (You may recognize some from the anime!)
 - Rematches for Gym leaders and the Elite 4 with stronger teams!
+- A new Battle Hall with random 3vs3 battles.

 **Wild encounters**
 - Wild encounters have been reworked to increase diversity and make many Pokémon available earlier.